aws/aws-cdk/packages/@aws-cdk/aws-eks/README.md

 [API reference documentation](https://docs.aws.amazon.com/eks/latest/APIReference/API_LogSetup.html).

-**NOTE**: the control plane logging is only available if the cluster has the `kubectlEnabled: true`, because there is still no CloudFormation support to change that configuration.
+**NOTE**: the control plane logging is only available if the cluster has the `kubectlEnabled: true` (which is the default), because there is still no CloudFormation support to change that configuration.

 ### Cluster Security Group